sati2015/tidy-data/CodeBook.md

 The time domain variables were indicated with a leading "time" prefix while the frequency domain variables were indicated with a leading "freq" prefix

-There are duplicate subject and activity observations and so by the principle of tidy data, those observations have been averaged
+There are duplicate subject and activity observations and so by the principle of tidy data, those observations have been averaged.

 Resulting data frame was written to the avg_tidy_data.txt file and comprises 180 observations of 88 variables

 Variables(88):